12 keys Group addiction Therapy Program in Florida

 However, this problem is rarely encountered, simply because members are acutely aware of how it feels to be stigmatized and do not want to be the cause of another member feeling ostracized or ridiculed.

-What Role Does The Therapist Play In Group Therapy For Substance Abuse?
+What Role Does The Therapist Play In Group Therapy In Drug Rehab

-In addition to ensuring the smooth, productive progress of all group therapy sessions, the therapist also:
+In addition to ensuring the smooth, productive progress of all drug rehab group therapy sessions, the therapist also:

 - Intervenes when members start engaging in counterproductive behaviors that contribute nothing to the purpose of the group.